MayankGupta-dev08/LearningJava/src/main/resources/multithreading/NOTES.md

 ## Multitasking
 - It Allows several activities to occur simultaneously on the computer.
 - It is of two types:
-    1. Process-based multitasking (Multitasking) [Allows process (instances of programs) to run concurrently on the computer ]
+    1. Process-based multitasking (Multitasking) [Allows multiple process (instances of programs) to run concurrently on the computer ]
        1. Example: Running Browser, Music Player and IntelliJ IDEA at the same time.
-    2. Thread based multitasking (Multithreading) [Allows parts of the same program to run concurrently on the computer]
+    2. Thread based multitasking (Multithreading) [Allows multiple parts of the same program to run concurrently on the computer]
        1. Example: Downloading a file using IDM (multiple threads downloads and assemble) or Building the project using maven using multiple threads or while using MS Word it does spell check, words count and writing in the doc.
 - NOTE: This involves context switching and time slicing.
 For 1-core CPUs, context switching and time slicing is the only way to achieve multitasking, where as for multicore CPUs (quad-core or octa-core), we can leverage the different cores to perform real multitasking.

 ### Thread vs. Process
-1. Two threads share the same address space.
+1. Two threads share the same address space, whereas two processes have different address spaces.
 2. Context switching b/w the threads is usually less expensive than between processes.
-3. The cost of communication b/w threads is relatively low.
+3. The cost of communication b/w threads is relatively lower than between processes.

 ---

 ## Multithreading

 ### Why multithreading??
-- To use the idle CPU time by running some other thread when one thread is waiting (for some user input or performing some output operation ie. not using the CPU).
+- To use the idle CPU time by running some other thread when one thread is waiting (for some IO operation i.e., not using the CPU).
+- To improve the performance of the application by running multiple threads concurrently.
+- To make the application responsive by running some threads in the background.

 ### What is a thread?
 - A thread is an independent sequential path of execution within a program.